Đuro Živković: Bogoluchie (2018)

 Is a liturgical drama for solo voice, solo guitar, monk choir and large ensemble.
 The work is commissioned by the society for new music KammarmusikNU and is dedicated to the conductor Christian Karlsen who made the premiere.
 The piece utilizes the various instrumental and vocal types including orthodox monk choir, amplified and with added effects of acoustic guitar (solo), vocal soloist playing percussions, numerous doublings including a large amount of bell-like instruments.
 Zivkovic's idea for the work is to create a space and time between ritual and concert, thus the regular applause doesn't occur.
 The work premiere was staged by Aleksi Barrière.
 Ierotheos commented the concert with these words:

 The dramatic plot and composer's powerful expression made highly emotional the audience's experience and contemplation over the holy texts of St Simeon's Hymns, which were sung and extolled in Greek, English and Church-Slavonic by the vocal soloist Carina Vinke and the Choir of Monastery Kovilj.
 This liturgical drama, which is conceived foremost as a musical-dramatic work, overcame its artistic framework by penetrating, at moments, into the sphere of a true clergic worship.
 And that “Bogoluchie” indeed succeeded to be such, testifies the closing of the drama that ended without the usual applause.

 Being impressed and affected by the miraculous synthesis of contemporary melodies and ancient church music - which infused at all times the prayers and sermons of St Symeon, soaked in repentance and weeping, but also in hope of re-seeing the Face of God - viewers and listeners of this liturgical and all-human drama left the Nykirken church in a sacred silence, continuing to experience and live the same drama even outside of its own divine space.

 Ancient mode

-The Ancient Mode is a compositional technique based on a synthetic scale called "ancient scale", constructed and used by composer Djuro Zivkovic in his compositions since 2004.
+The Ancient Mode is a compositional technique based on a synthetic scale called "ancient scale", constructed and used by composer Djuro Zivkovic in his compositions since 2004. Živković published his work about the Ancient Mode in the form of a white paper in November 2025.
 Thus, the Mode is a technique and the Scale is a pitch-class.
 The first example is found in his Sophisticated Prelude No.1 for piano solo.
 Because of its vibrating, colourful sound, and the way how Zivkovic developed it in his music, he has named it "the ancient".